Black leaders in Tulsa are outraged by Trump’s planned rally during a pandemic

 At Tulsa City Hall on Wednesday, the Rev. Turner shouted into a bullhorn, demanding justice for black people in Tulsa, reminding the city of the massacre and what happened to people just a few generations removed from slavery.

-“They asked for nothing from this city, state or country,” Turner shouts.
+“They asked for nothing from this city, state or country,” Turner shouted.
 “These were former veterans from World War who came and wanted to live out the American Dream.
 Tulsa, how did you repay them?
 You went down to Greenwood and looted and killed innocent people and dumped their bodies into mass graves.
 No one in the mob was ever charged.”

-Turner’s voice rises.
-He turns and points his bullhorn toward the gleaming city hall.
+Turner’s voice rose.
+He turned and pointed his bullhorn toward the gleaming city hall.

-“What kind of civilized society burns churches?”
-Turner shouts.
-“The blood of those you killed.
-The [people] you killed in cold blood [in] broad daylight.
+“What kind of civilized society burns churches?” he shouted.
+“The [people] you killed in cold blood [in] broad daylight.
 Their blood is on your hands.”